+FIVE: Charity care/debt collection

-Charity care/debt collection.
-For several years Senator Charles Grassley (R-IA) and others have been questioning whether nonprofit hospitals provide sufficient charity care to justify their tax exemptions.
+For several years Senator Grassley and others have been questioning whether nonprofit hospitals provide sufficient charity care to justify their tax exemptions.
 News reports of nonprofit hospitals using commercial collections procedures have also generated questions.
-Perhaps as a result of the inquiries, the revised Form 990 and its Schedule H, which will be completed by 501(c)(3) hospitals beginning 2010, asks hospitals to quantify the amount of charity care they provide.
+Perhaps as a result of the inquiries, the revised Form 990 in the Schedule H which will be completed by 501(c)(3) hospitals beginning next year asks hospitals to quantify the amount of charity care they provide.
 Senator Grassley, mostly prior to the recent decline in the value of endowments, has also questioned whether the educational institutions with the largest endowments are providing sufficient charity care.